-From the information gathered in the assessment, the practitioner can then understand the patient's condition.
+From the information gathered in the assessment, the acupuncturist can then understand the patient's condition.
 The view of anatomy and physiology used by an acupuncturist is different from western medicine, and is built on concepts such as the balance of Yin and Yang, Meridian theory, and patterns of disease.
-It is important that the practitioner takes a holistic perspective in considering all parts of the patient's signs and symptoms before treatment can begin.
+It is important that the acupuncturist takes a holistic perspective in considering all parts of the patient's signs and symptoms before treatment can begin.

 Treatment with acupuncture can use needles, but that's just one of the tools and techniques used.
 Moxibustion, massage, polarity devices, blood moving approaches, and frequency approaches are also used by an acupuncturist.
 Within each of the techniques there are many different application methods.
 Massage, for example, can be used in traditional Chinese ways, or in the Japanese Shiatsu, which is meridian-based.
 Different devices are used to establish an electromagnetic gradient along meridians and acupuncture points to facilitate the flow of Qi along the meridian pathways.

-The best-known technique used in acupuncture is, of course, the needles.
+The best known technique used in acupuncture is, of course, the needles.
 These come in a range of thicknesses and lengths, and are often as thin as a shaft of hair.
 They are made of different materials, including stainless steel, gold or silver.
 Needle treatment involves placing needles at select points all over the body.

 Acupuncturists work in treatment clinics, offices, or in private practice.
 Many work in partnership with other health care providers.
 Some work in hospitals.
 The job may involve many hours standing, and may include evening and weekend hours for the convenience of clients.
-Safety regulations and clean needle rules must be followed, and technicians must use safe needle handling and disposal practices.
+Safety regulations and clean needle procedures must be followed, and technicians must use safe needle handling and disposal practices.
 Exposure to biohazards such as blood is likely.